SEVEN DAY ACCELERATED COURSE

 Jakelin Escobar- Undergrad Student

 ATR Intl., in conjunction with California State University at Monterey Bay (CSUMB), currently offers two one-week live intensive classes.
 These classes are held during summer (Bio 374: Working with Marine Mammals) and winter (Bio 348: Tech & Theory of Animal Training).
 Alternatively, ATR Intl., has a on-demand online animal training course available.
 Taking the live courses or online course in conjunction with an internship will earn a Certificate in Beginning Marine Mammalogy.

-Bio 347: Working With Marine Mammals: This 3 to 4 credit course is designed to assist people who are interested in developing a career in marine mammalogy.
+Bio 347: Working With Marine Mammals: This 3 credit course is designed to assist people who are interested in developing a career in marine mammalogy.
 It will provide practical information about marine mammals and working with them, drawing on the rich background of marine mammal work in the Monterey Bay area.
 The course will include many live experiences with the marine mammals at Moss Landing Marine Labs and in the surrounding areas.

 This class will instruct students in captive marine mammal husbandry (care and maintenance), training, basic physiology, an overview of common research topics and techniques, as well as public display, education, and current issues in marine mammalogy.
 Students will intern at least one day at the lab assisting in the care of research-trained California sea lions.
 They will also develop a resume, go through a mock job interview, and public presentation.